Ameba-AIoT/ameba-arduino-doc/source/FAQ/disable_nn_logs.rst

 Navigate to "Tools" -> "[Logs] Multimedia".

-ìTo view only video logs, select **Video/OSD logs only**.
-Otherwise, choose Disable all (Soft Mute) to turn off all logs.î
+‚ÄúTo view only video logs, select **Video/OSD logs only**.
+Otherwise, choose Disable all (Soft Mute) to turn off all logs.‚Äù

 |image01|